aspilla/asMOD/asCastingAlert/README.md

 *   `PlaySound`: Whether to enable sound alerts.
 *   `PlaySoundDBMOnly`: Only play sound alerts for DBM major abilities.
 *   `PlaySoundTank`: Whether to enable sound alerts if you are a Tank.
+*   `PlaySoundGroupOnly`: Whether to enable sound alerts if you are in party.
 *   `ShowTarget`: Whether to display casts from your target.

 The following settings can be adjusted in the `asCastingAlert.lua` file: